philippmoritzer/bd-ml-project/README.md

 source: Time Series Databases: New Ways to Store and Access Data

 ## Time Series Databases
 A time series is a collection of values that are organized by time.
 For example, stock prices may fluctuate throughout the day as trades are executed, or a weather sensor may take atmospheric temperatures every minute.
 Time-series data are any events that are recorded over time, whether on a regular or sporadic basis.
 A time-series database is designed to facilitate the retrieval and statistical analysis of time-series data.
 While time-series data such as orders, shipments, logs, and so on have long been stored in relational databases, the data sizes and volumes were frequently insignificant.
 New special-purpose databases were required as data grew faster and larger.
 Time-series databases, among other things, address the needs of growing, high-velocity data volumes from IoT, event and application logs, ad tech, and fintech.
 These workloads are frequently write-intensive.
 As a result, memory buffering is frequently used in time-series databases to support fast writes and reads.
-Looking at the CAP Theorem, InfluxDB mostly focuses on
+Looking at the CAP Theorem, InfluxDB mostly focuses on CP or AP but tries to find a compromise between these two.

 https://cloudxlab.com/assessment/displayslide/345/nosql-cap-theorem#:~:text=NoSQL%20can%20not%20provide%20consistency,Consistency%2C%20Availability%20and%20Partition%20Tolerance.
 source: Fundamentals of Data Engineering: Plan and Build Robust Data Systems von Joe Reis (Author), Matt Housley (Author), (June 2022) O'REILLYs